 Below is an update on the A702 Spaces for People project.
-The main focus is safety issues associated Bus Stop Boarders (I wrongly called these floating bus stops previously), the new Bus Lane, the Bigger Rd speed limit and an issue at the Fairmilehead crossroads.
+The main focus is safety issues associated Bus Stop Boarders (I wrongly called these floating bus stops previously), the new Bus Lane, the Biggar Rd speed limit and an issue at the Fairmilehead crossroads.

 Bus Stop Boarders